zaksadiq/meta-github-organisation/README.md

 5. 'Your Move.'
 Software Engineering Project with Backend, Web Client, and Cross-Platform Mobile App.
 6. 'Grimsby, Cleaned.'
 Mobile-App Prototype Concept.
 7. Data Visualisation Work - More than one Repository.
+8. Pointsix.xyz Custom WordPress Lifestyle Magazine.
+9. Shipping Label Excel Macro.
+10. Greasemonkey Browser automation.
+11. C# Grapher app.
-8. ...
+12. ...
 Please add.
 ### WorkStream 2: Cleaning up of Projects on Github
-This will involve
+This will involve cleaning and tightening up of code, as well as 'polishing' features such as READMEs and Multi-Media demonstration, (Images, Videos, &c...), to show-case the value of each project.
 #### Projects to Cleanup
 1. 'NTOrgan' - New Tab Organiser ; Code Cleanup + Screenshots, GIFs, and README.
 2. ...
 Please add.